Partitioning Unstructured Sparse Tensor Algebra for Load-Balanced Parallel Execution: Related Work

 \section{Related Work}

-\textbf{Sparse Tensor Algebra Compilers.} A foundational theory for sparse tensor algebra compilation was developed in the TACO compiler~\cite{kjolstad2017taco,kjolstad2020thesis}, with extensions targeting different hardware~\cite{hsu2023sam,yadav2022spdistal,senanayake2020scheduling,hsu2025stardust} and supporting a wider variety of tensor operations~\cite{henry2021complement, root2024burrito, liu2024spconv, sundram2024recurrences}.
+\textbf{Sparse Tensor Algebra Compilers.} A foundational theory for sparse tensor algebra compilation was developed in the \taco compiler~\cite{kjolstad2017taco,kjolstad2020thesis}, with extensions targeting different hardware~\cite{hsu2023sam,yadav2022spdistal,senanayake2020scheduling,hsu2025stardust} and supporting a wider variety of tensor operations~\cite{henry2021complement, root2024burrito, liu2024spconv, sundram2024recurrences}.
 These compilers expose parallelism through \emph{scheduling languages} that describe execution strategies for nested loops~\cite{yadav2022spdistal, senanayake2020scheduling}.
 However, these scheduling languages only support parallel execution of dense loops or on tensor expressions that only contain a single sparse tensor.
 Automatic scheduling frameworks have been developed that automate other aspects of scheduling, such as loop ordering and temporary insertion~\cite{ahrens2022autoscheduling, deeds2025galley, yan2026scorch}.
 Sparse tensor compilers for specific domains, such as sparse machine learning~\cite{ye2023sparsetir}, support alternative parallelization strategies, but are also limited to tensor expressions that have a single sparse tensor.
 Compiling sparse tensor algebra to PyTorch~\cite{pytorch} has been explored to improve performance of expressions that can utilize fixed-function units for matrix-multiplication on GPUs~\cite{won2026insum}.
+WingSpan~\cite{gushin2026wingspan}, a concurrent work, extends Finch~\cite{ahrens2025finch} with support for parallelization via explicit annotations on both the data structures and the loops over sparse data structures.
+Notably, WingSpan provides dependence analysis that enables sparse parallel workspaces to support scattering without intermediate materialization, but their parallelization scheme does not guarantee load balancing work.
 Finally, inspector-executor approaches~\cite{parsy, sympiler} leverage compile-time analysis of sparse tensor structure to generate parallelized or vectorized code.
+The Sparse Polyhedral Framework~\cite{zhao2022spf, strout2018spf} supports parallel iterate-locate kernels~\cite{zhao2022spf} but not the general coiteration \sys supports.

 \textbf{Merge Path Partitioning.} A subtle but important difference between partitioning strategies for merge sort~\cite{saher2012mergepath, green2012gpumergepath} and partitioning strategies for sparse tensor algebra is that intersections and unions require matching coordinates across operands to be owned by the same partition~\cite{odemuyiwa2023drt, dalton2015mergepath}.
 Other (non-coiterative) strategies for computing intersections and unions may be load balanced in other ways; we focus on a load-balancing strategy specifically for coiterative merge-based unions and intersections.
 This constraint motivates our algorithm searching \textit{in coordinate space}, as opposed to position space (the space of the iterators into sparse operands).